Avila-Tek/fullstack-template/README.md

 You will be using [GitHub](https://github.com) and [Lark](https://www.larksuite.com) for chatting and issue tracking.

-> 💡 We have developed our unique workflow for Git; the idea is pretty simple.
+> 💡 We have developmented our unique workflow for Git; the idea is pretty simple.

 So every project in Avila Tek has a group of high-level features called **epics**.
 An _epic_ should have multiple features and requirements called **user stories (US or HU)**, and a _US_ could have one or more **tasks**.
 All _US or HU_ are grouped into two-week **sprints**.
 So when a _sprint_ starts, every dev will have a workload assigned.